---

 ### Per-contract Usage

 Individual contracts can use the `TXTRACE` opcode to inspect the state changes made internally, using a pattern similar to "reentrancy guard" modifier for their external functions.
+This applies to any contract called from within a `POST_TX` frame's call subtree.

 ### `EVENTDATACOPY` as a Companion Opcode